Babak Khorramdin Revolt: Byzantine support

-Watch these people [meaning the Byzantines] and do not neglect them at any time...
-If their resistance is prolonged, then mobilize with your supporters and allies.
-Act in this with good intention, hoping for God's reward.

 The connection between war with the Byzantines and the continued struggle against the Khurramites is very clear, as the Byzantine emperor spared no effort in helping and protecting the Khurramites, with Armenia and Azerbaijan serving as the theater for Babak Khorramdin's activities.
-Theophilos the Byzantine emperor.
-The emperor agreed to the refuge of large numbers of Khurramites in Roman territory, so the Byzantine state equipped and armed them to attack the Abbasid army.
+The Byzantine Emperor Theophilos agreed to the refuge of large numbers of Khurramites in the Byzantine territory, so the Byzantine state equipped and armed them to attack the Abbasid army.

 Byzantine sources indicate secret negotiations between Babak and the Byzantines, which appear to have been aimed at securing assistance when necessary.
-In 216 AH (831-832 CE), a large contingent of Babak's followers fought alongside the Byzantines.
-When a detachment of Babak's adherents was defeated in 218 AH (833 CE), the survivors fled to Byzantine territory.
-During Babak's final years, as his situation became increasingly desperate, he persuaded the Byzantine Emperor to launch attacks on Islamic frontiers in order to relieve pressure on his own forces.
+In (216AH/831-832CE), a large contingent of Babak's followers fought alongside the Byzantines.
+When a detachment of Babak's adherents was defeated in (218AH/833CE), the survivors fled to the Byzantine territories.
+During Babak's final years, as his situation became increasingly desperate, he persuaded the Byzantine Emperor to launch attacks on the Abbasid frontiers in order to relieve pressure on his own forces.
 When his armies were decimated and he was forced to flee, he intended to seek refuge in Byzantine lands.
-Additionally, a portion of his army took sanctuary in Byzantine territory following his defeat.
+Additionally, a portion of his army took sanctuary in Byzantine territories following his defeat.